-Each year, the New York Composers Circle sponsors a competition, open to composers of all ages who live in the New York metropolitan area, other than NYCC members and prior NYCC contest winners.
+Each year, the New York Composers Circle sponsors the John Eaton Memorial Composer’s Competition, named in honor of our former member and honorary member John Eaton.
+The competition is open to composers of all ages who live in the New York metropolitan area.
+NYCC members and prior NYCC contest winners are not eligible to enter the contest.
 The winning composition is performed at one of the NYCC’s concerts the following year, and the winner also receives one year’s free membership in the Composers Circle.

-Winning composers and pieces of the annual New York Composers Circle Competitions:
+Past winning composers and pieces of the annual New York Composers Circle John Eaton Memorial Composer’s Competitions are as follows:

 2007: Dana Dimitri Richardson, Ballade, for piano